-If you were injured in a big rig crash, our Lathrop truck accident lawyers can provide the support you need through the challenging claims process.
+If you were injured in a big rig crash, our Lathrop truck accident lawyers can support you through the challenging claims process.
 To learn more, call us today at (209) 227-1931 or (800) 404-5400 to receive free, friendly advice on your potential personal injury case.

 While the losses you may have suffered may seem straightforward, the claims process for recovering fair compensation can be challenging.
 An experienced Lathrop truck accident attorney from our law firm can evaluate your potential claim to determine whether you have a valid case.
 We offer free consultations and handle cases on a contingency fee basis.
-This means you only pay attorney’s fees if we recover fair compensation in your truck accident case.Why Big Rig Crash Cases are Different from Car Accident Claims
+You only pay attorney's fees if we recover fair compensation in your truck accident case.Why Big Rig Crash Cases Are Different from Car Accident Claims

 Big rig crashes are much different from collisions involving passenger vehicles.
 This is due to a wide array of factors, such as:

 - More Parties Involved in Truck Accident Cases: More than one party may be held financially accountable for a big rig crash.
-Beyond the trucker, the trucking firm, the manufacturer of the truck, cargo loader, and other entities may share liability for what occurred based upon the facts and circumstances of the case.
+Beyond the trucker, the trucking firm, the truck manufacturer, the cargo loader, and other entities may share liability for what occurred based on the facts and circumstances of the case.
 This may make it more challenging to determine who is responsible for damages incurred and how to properly apportion negligence.

 - Dealing with Difficult Insurers: The insurance company representing each at-fault party may attempt to avoid paying their share of liability for the semi-truck crash by pinpointing blame on injured parties and decedents.
 In such scenarios, compelling evidence, including an independent investigation of the incident, is often necessary for proving who was at fault.
 Retaining a skilled Lathrop truck accident attorney is necessary for immediately sending letters of preservation of evidence to negligent parties to ensure all documentation and evidence for the case is not destroyed.

 - Large Commercial Trucks Have Higher Bodily Injury Liability Limits: Federal and state regulations require big rigs to carry higher bodily injury liability limits than passenger cars due to the potential of causing more damage in a truck accident.
-In other words, if you were injured or lost a loved one in a big rig crash, there is typically more compensation available to cover damages incurred.
-However, with high stakes involved, insurance companies representing trucking firms often use defense tactics to avoid paying out claims.
+In other words, if you were injured or lost a loved one in a big rig crash, more compensation is typically available to cover damages incurred.
+However, with high stakes, insurance companies representing trucking firms often use defense tactics to avoid paying out claims.
 If you find yourself in this situation, request free, friendly advice from an experienced Lathrop truck accident lawyer today.

 Handling claims against negligent truck drivers and trucking companies is challenging.
-The legal process should be left to a skilled truck accident attorney who has the experiences and resources needed to build a strong case for fair compensation to present to insurance companies, defense counsel, and civil court.
+The legal process should be left to a skilled truck accident attorney with the experience and resources needed to build a strong case for fair compensation to present to insurance companies, defense counsel, and civil court.
 Contact our law firm today for additional information on how we can make a difference in your big rig crash case.Types of Personal Injury Compensation in a Trucking Accident Case

 Compensation in a truck accident injury claim will generally consider past and future damages related to the big rig crash.
-However, the value of the case will depend on the facts and circumstances involved.
+However, the case's value will depend on the facts and circumstances involved.
 Common types of economic and non-economic damages in these cases include:

 - Past and future medical expenses that are deemed reasonable and necessary